alxlit/alxlit.github.io/_posts/2014-02-01-cleaning-handwriting-scans-using-the-gimp.md

 modified_date: 26 May 2015
 ---

-TODO insert example.

 ## Motivation

-[Virginia Tech][1] used to require its engineering students to purchase a hybrid laptop.
+[Virginia Tech][1] used to require its engineering students to purchase a tablet / hybrid laptop.
-The idea, I suppose, was to save trees, enable note taking directly on lecture slides, interactive classrooms, etc.
+The idea was to enable note taking directly on lecture slides, interactive classrooms, etc.
-But they really expensive and the loaded with buggy software, and I wasn't into it.
+But they really expensive and loaded with buggy software, and I wasn't into it.

-The cheaper, better option was to buy a mid-range laptop, a printer/scanner combo, a stack of 50&cent; one-subject notebooks, and a good pen.
+The cheaper option was to buy a mid-range laptop, a printer / scanner combo, a stack of 50&cent; single-subject notebooks, and a good pen.
 My laptop came with an HP Photosmart that plays well with CUPS.
-It was a little awkward for the first semester (being the only one without a tablet) but after that nobody cared.

-The problem was that a few of my classes (maybe two or three) required handwritten assignments to be turned in online.
+The problem was that a few of my classes required handwritten assignments to be turned in online.
 For these classes I did my assignments in pencil and scanned them using [Simple Scan][4].
 But the raw scans were ugly and unwieldy, often several megabytes in size.